 Food Program Resources

-The Child and Adult Care Food Program (CACFP) reimburses family child care homes for a maximum of two meals and one snack, or one meal and two snacks per day per child 12 years of age or younger.
+The Child and Adult Care Food Program (CACFP) reimburses family child care homes and child care centers for a maximum of two meals and one snack, or one meal and two snacks per day per child 12 years of age or younger.
 To participate, reach out to one of four sponsoring organizations, and they will help you sign up.